10 Snake Families With Just One Member

 © Wikimedia Commons User: Dawson – CC BY-SA 2.5

-The lined Snake (Tropidoclonion lineatum) is a weird offshoot of the garter snake family, which lives in grasslands of Nebraska and Kansas.
-Garter snakes already have numerous family members, but this species accidentally diverged too far, plummeted off the family tree, and landed in its own family altogether.
-Lined snakes are a shy species measuring 20-30cm, which are very difficult to find, due to their love of knee high prairie grass.
-The best time to spot them is crossing roads, after heavy rains.
+The lined snake (Tropidoclonion lineatum) is a weird offshoot of the garter snake family, which lives in grasslands of Nebraska, Kansas, Oklokoma and more.
+There’s already at least 35 garter snake members across North America, but this species accidentally diverged too far, plummeted off the family tree, and landed in its own genus altogether.

-The garter snakes (Thamnophis) are their closest relative, but this species is far smaller, and has half-moon shaped markings on its belly unique to any US snake.
-They’re also a dramatically superior burrower to any garter snake.
-Their diet consists of earthworms and slugs, which they find by enlarging existing soil tunnels, poking their head downwards and vanishing centimetre by centimetre.
+Lined snakes are a shy species measuring 20-30cm, with a record of 57.2cm.
+They’re particularly difficult to find, due to their love of knee-high prairie grasses.
+The garter snakes (Thamnophis) are their closest relatives, but this species is far smaller, and has unique half-moon shaped markings on its belly.
+They’re also a dramatically superior burrower to any true garter snake.
+Their diet consists of earthworms and slugs, which they find by enlarging existing soil tunnels and threading their way through.

-Lined snakes were discovered in 1856.
-The debate rumbled on for a while, but by 1936, they were placed in the Tropidoclonion family, and have been there ever since, as the sole member.
 Despite this long estrangement, the lined snake and its cousins will sometimes have a reunion.
 In 2017, scientists stumbled across a partially overturned cow patty in grazed pasture land in Nebraska.
-They upturned it and found 3 dead common garter snakes, and 6 dead lined snakes, frozen solid.
-Though they met a grisly fate, they had clearly been hibernating together.
+They upturned it and found 3 dead common garter snakes, and 6 dead lined snakes, all frozen solid.
+Though they met a grisly fate, the snakes had clearly been hibernating together.

 5 Mole snake